bharnats/Mortgage_Masters/README.md

 The problem was hosted for Data hack Contest in Analytics Vidhya.
 The dataset can be downloaded from the challenge page or from the direct link to the same dataset [train data](traindata.csv) and [test data](testdata.csv).
 Evaluation Metric is accuracy i.e. percentage of loan approval that we correctly predict.
 ![data](images/Data_Loan.PNG)

+### Data Exploration
+* Almost 85% of applicants are not self-employed
+* The vast majority of the loans had a term of 30 years.
+* Lenders Look at more than just credit score.
+* The model is trained on 10 variables.
+* The target variable Loan_Status(Yes/No) is Binary and hence a classification machine learning model is selected.
+* Most of the loans are requested by applicants with low income, but not extremely low

 ### Required libraries

 This notebook uses several Python packages that come standard with the Anaconda Python distribution.
 The primary libraries that is used here are: